Lead Investigator • Co-Director of Bioinformatics • Division of Cancer Biology

 Dr. Franco has an enduring interest in understanding how the human genome works and how genes become deregulated in cancer.
 Using an interdisciplinary approach that combines high-throughput genomics and genetic engineering techniques, the Franco lab works to uncover the underlying molecular mechanisms that control gene expression.
 In addition, Dr. Franco aims to understand how cancer cells rewire basic mechanisms of gene expression to drive tumor biology and response to therapy with the goal of highlighting novel avenues for therapeutic interventions.

 Dr. Franco completed a bachelors degree in Molecular Biology at Florida Tech while on an athletic scholarship as member of the university's soccer team.
 He returned home to complete his Ph.D. in Biochemistry at the University of Puerto Rico School of Medicine.
 Dr. Franco went on to complete his postdoctoral training in Cancer Genomics at UT Southwestern Medical Center in Dallas in the laboratory of Dr. W. Lee Kraus.
 His postdoctoral work was funded by the American Cancer Society and a K99/R00 grant from the NCI.
-The Franco lab was founded in 2017 in the Lineberger Cancer Center at UNC Chapel Hill.
-The lab published several important papers in the fields of cancer genetics, gene expression, and single-cell genomics and has been funded by the Dept. of Defense, The V-Foundation for Cancer Research, Susan G Komen, and the National Cancer Institute.
-Dr. Franco was granted promotion to Associate Profesor with Tenure at UNC Chapel Hill in 2023.
+The Franco lab was founded in 2017 in the Lineberger Cancer Center at the University of North Carolina at Chapel Hill and in 2023 Dr. Franco was granted promotion to Associate Professor with Tenure.
+The lab has published several important papers in the fields of cancer genetics, gene expression, and single-cell genomics and has been funded by the Dept. of Defense, The V-Foundation for Cancer Research, Susan G Komen, and the National Cancer Institute.
+The Franco lab has recently made the exciting move back to beautiful Puerto Rico to join the Comprehensive Cancer Center and to continue driving excellence in cancer research.

 plagens@med.unc.edu